learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 #JavaScript Data Types and String Methods

-## Data Types
+# Overview
 When you initialize (or create) a variable, you have reserved some space in memory.
 Based on the kind -or type - of data, the interpreter will allocate a set amount of memory for your variable.
+In this lesson, it is important to know
+* JavaScript Datatypes
+* String Methods & Properties
+* String Properties

+## JavaScript Data Types
 Javascript is dynamically typed - or loosely typed - which means one variable can be reassigned to a different datatype.

 JavaScript has a relatively small number of data types compared to other languages like Python.
 You've explored two of these data types already - numbers and strings.